-The fall and winter season is the perfect time to take preventative care of your gas-powered lawn mower because you’re either approaching the end of the mowing season or approaching the beginning of spring.
-Preventative maintenance improves the lawn mower’s overall lifespan and performance with the goal of saving you time and money come springtime.
+Preventative maintenance improves a gas-powered lawn mower’s overall lifespan and performance with the goal of saving you time and money.
 It also has a huge effect on how well your grass performs.
 In a previous Sod University blog, Sod University discussed the importance of Winterizing Your Lawn Mower.
 However, this particular article expands on step 3 of the previous blog post: removing and sharpening the lawn mower blade.
 Read below to learn how to sharpen your lawn mower blade and find out why sharpening it helps your lawn mower perform better during the mowing season.

 Why You Should Sharpen Your Lawn Mower Blade

 It turns out that after years of usage, your lawn mower blade might be dull.
 Maybe it’s functioning more to “whack” your grass blades in place of neatly cutting them at the appropriate height.
 If your mower blades haven’t been sharpened in a long time, you’re probably spending a lot more time than needed mowing the lawn because your mower’s blades aren’t cutting the grass as efficiently.
 When a dull blade is cutting your grass, it’s actually ripping and pulling the grass blades, which leaves tears that weaken the plant and leaves the grass more vulnerable to disease.